Table of Contents

 Do I need to learn CSS before Sass?

-Yes, Sass builds on CSS, so understanding CSS basics is essential.
+Yes, Sass builds on CSS, so understanding the basics of CSS is essential.

 Is Sass still used?

 Absolutely.
-Sass is a key tool in modern web development, especially for large projects and frameworks.
+Sass is an essential tool in modern web development, especially for large projects and frameworks.

 What’s the difference between Sass and SCSS?